NathanWu7/MimicKit_IsaacLab/README.md

 Physics-based character animation using Isaac Lab, featuring motion imitation with DeepMimic, AMP, and ASE algorithms.

 This is an Isaac Lab implementation of [MimicKit](https://github.com/xbpeng/MimicKit), adapted for NVIDIA Isaac Sim and Isaac Lab.
+The G1 robot configuration and USD assets are adapted from [TrackerLab](https://github.com/Renforce-Dynamics/trackerLab).

 > **Note**: This repository was developed with significant AI assistance.
 If you find areas for improvement or optimization, please open an issue or pull request.
 Contributions are welcome!